clarklindeveloper/notes/angular - ultimateangular - advanced.md

 TYPES OF ROUTE GUARD
 * canLoad()
   - allows us to decide if current user is allowed to load our module, it is specific to lazy loading
   - import {CanLoad} from '@angular/router';
   - (the class) implements CanLoad
   - needs a canLoad() function, that gets called when the guard is bind to the routing definition
   - we bind guard by adding it to the routing configuration {path:'dashboard', canLoad:[AuthGuard], loadCHildren:''}
   - we can now use Auth.service and its methods to check if something is possible like if user is an admin

 * canActivate()
-		- check if we are allowed to access some particular routes
+  * aims to check in our modules if we are allowed to access some particular routes
+  * adding it at the parent level of child routes' routing structure
+  * adding guard canActivate() at parent level to check access to route
+  * in mail.module we import the AuthModule
+  		- import {AuthModule} from '../auth/auth.module';
+  		- import {AuthGuard} from '../auth/auth.guard';
+		- add AuthModule to imports:[AuthModule]
+		- add canActivate:[] on the routing definition and it accepts an array of guards
+  * auth.guard.ts needs to import { CanActivate } from '@angular/router';
+  * export  class AuthGuard implements CanActivate
+  *

 <!-- app/auth.module -->